Split testing simplified

 Habitual testing for a website owner or business helps to build a culture of data-informed decision-making that takes into account audience preferences.
 Each click on a website is a data point from a potential customer.
 Conflicting opinions can be put to the test with split testing methodology, and the visitors to the website will inform the final decision on the "best" design.

-Optimizely is a tool that makes creating, running, and reporting split tests easy.
+Optimizely web experimentation is a tool that makes creating, running and reporting split tests easy.
 Test it out on your website today.